 The MDS Clinical Research Consortium is an unprecedented, six-institution consortium designed to undertake unique studies and trials to significantly advance treatments and improve outcomes for patients with Myelodysplastic Syndromes (MDS).
 This five-year, $16 million initiative is sponsored by the Aplastic Anemia & MDS International Foundation (AA&MDSIF) of Rockville, MD, and supported by the Edward P. Evans Foundation.

-The Consortium will fill a major gap in MDS-related clinical research in the United States by providing a new “critical mass” of patients and patient data to support the evaluation of promising new compounds, epidemiological studies, and translational studies leading to new classifications, treatments, and procedures.
-Concurrently, AA&MDSIF will expand its programs for MDS patients, families, caregivers, and local physicians that support and complement the aims and purposes of the Consortium and thus contribute to its impact and success.
+The Consortium fills a major gap in MDS-related clinical research in the United States by providing a new “critical mass” of patients and patient data to support the evaluation of promising new compounds, epidemiological studies, and translational studies leading to new classifications, treatments, and procedures.
+Concurrently, AA&MDSIF has expanded its programs for MDS patients, families, caregivers, and local physicians that support and complement the aims and purposes of the Consortium and thus contribute to its impact and success.

 The programs are located at:

 - H. Lee Moffitt Cancer Center and Research Institute

 - Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins

 Centralized clinical operations (data collection and management, biostatistics, clinical trial accrual, supervision of research protocols) are based at the Cleveland Clinic Taussig Cancer Institute.